 We used the crescent moon as our conceptual influence and for inspiration.
 The crescent moon is a significant symbol in Islam.
 The waning of the intensity of light reflected from the bridge arch surface is synchronized with the levels of light reflected by the moon at each lunar phase.
 Reflections of the illuminated arch in the water beneath the bridge complete the “circle” of the full moon’s profile.

-The bridge is 200m tall, 1.235km long & 86m wide.
-It has 6 lanes of traffic in each direction & 2 track lines.
-The design goal is to create the biggest “Moon-Dial” in the world.
+The design goal was to create the biggest “moon-dial” in the world.
 Our challenge was to establish a system for controlling the change of light levels throughout the 29.5-day lunar cycle.
-Gradations of light would have to be achieved by way of a complex switching system involving multiple layers of light.
-In mirroring the lunar cycle, we developed a separate lighting scene for each phase of the moon’s illumination, including the full, gibbous, half, crescent, and new moons.
-In our scheme, the new phase is not represented by complete darkness, but instead emits a subtle glow suggestive of the dim light that is reflected by the moon during a total lunar eclipse.
-For two days observers will see this glow, which results from gentle reflection of the light used to illuminate the bridge cables.
+Gradations of light were achieved by a complex switching system with multiple layers of light.
+We developed a separate light-ing scene for each phase of the moon’s illumination, including the full, gibbous, half, crescent, and new moons.
 The lighting of the bridge arch returns with the appearance of the crescent moon, significant to the identification of the waxing crescent, which is the most significant phase of the moon for Islam.
-After this point, the arch light alternately accumulates and dissipates in sync with the rest of the moon’s phases.